awesomeeng/FocusTraversalAPI/TheCaseForFocus.md

 # The Case for a Revised Focus System

 Twenty years ago or so I wrote my frist Web Application.
 Essentially a message board system it had no sembelence to a modern web application, of course, but it contained many of the features we see on modern applications even now.
-Users could register, login, read messages, post message, reply, etc. It was written in ColdFusion 1.5 and everything was backed to a Microsfot Access Database; ancient technology by any modern standards.
+Users could register, login, read messages, post messages, reply, etc. It was written in ColdFusion 1.5 and everything was backed to a Microsfot Access Database; ancient technology by any modern standards.

 The reason for this personal memory reflection is to illustarate a specific problem I had back then, a specific problem that we as web developers still face today: **Focus**.